-NOTE VII: Candidates should note that only the Date of Birth as recorded in the Matriculation/Secondary Examination Certificate or an equivalent certificate on the date of submission of applications will be accepted by the Commission and no subsequent request for its change will be considered or granted.
+NOTE VII : Candidates should note that only the Date of Birth as recorded in the Matriculation/Secondary Examination Certificate or an equivalent certificate on the date of submission of applications will be accepted by the Commission and no subsequent request for its change will be considered or granted.

-NOTE VIII: Candidates should also note that once a Date of Birth has been submitted by them in the application form and entered in the records of the Commission for the purpose of admission to an Examination, no change will be allowed subsequently (or at any other Examination of the Commission) on any grounds whatsoever.
+NOTE VIII : Candidates should also note that once a Date of Birth has been submitted by them in the application form and entered in the records of the Commission for the purpose of admission to an Examination, no change will be allowed subsequently (or at any other Examination of the Commission) on any grounds whatsoever.

-Provided that in case of an inadvertent/unintentional/typographical error committed by a candidate in indicating the date of birth in the Online Application Form, the candidate may make a request to the Commission for subsequent rectification along with supporting documents, as specified in the Rule 6 of the Examination and the request may be considered by the Commission, if the same is made latest by the date of within a definite time frame as may be notified by the Commission in its Notice for the Examination. before conduct of the Screening Test for selection to Indian Forest Service (Main) Examination through the Civil Services (Preliminary) Examination, 2022 to be held on which is 05.06.2022.
+Provided that in case of an inadvertent/unintentional/typographical error committed by a candidate in indicating the date of birth in the Online Application Form, the candidate may make a request to the Commission for subsequent rectification along with supporting documents, as specified in the Rule 6 of the Examination and the request may be considered by the Commission, if the same is made latest by the date of the Screening Test for selection to Indian Forest Service (Main) Examination through the Civil Services (Preliminary) Examination, 2023 which is 28.05.2023.

-All communication in this regard should contain the following particulars:-
+All communication in this regard should contain the following particulars :-

-- 1. NAME AND YEAR OF THE EXAMINATION
+1. NAME AND YEAR OF THE EXAMINATION

-- 2. REGISTRATION I.D.
+2. REGISTRATION I.D.
 (RID)

-- 3. ROLL NUMBER (IF RECEIVED)
+3. ROLL NUMBER (IF RECEIVED)

-- 4. NAME OF CANDIDATE (IN FULL AND IN BLOCK LETTERS)
+4. NAME OF CANDIDATE (IN FULL AND IN BLOCK LETTERS)

-- 5. COMPLETE POSTAL ADDRESS AS GIVEN IN THE APPLICATION.
+5. COMPLETE POSTAL ADDRESS AS GIVEN IN THE APPLICATION.

-- 6. VALID AND ACTIVE E-MAIL I.D.
+6. VALID AND ACTIVE E-MAIL I.D.

-- (iii) MINIMUM EDUCATIONAL QUALIFICATIONS: A candidate must hold a Bachelor's degree with at least one of the subjects namely Animal Husbandry & Veterinary Science, Botany, Chemistry, Geology, Mathematics, Physics, Statistics and Zoology or a Bachelor's degree in Agriculture, Forestry or in Engineering of any of Universities incorporated by an Act of the Central or State Legislature in India or other educational institutions established by an Act of Parliament or declared to be deemed as a University under Section 3 of the University Grants Commission Act, 1956, or possess an equivalent qualification.
+(iii) MINIMUM EDUCATIONAL QUALIFICATIONS: A candidate must hold a Bachelor's degree with at least one of the subjects namely Animal Husbandry & Veterinary Science, Botany, Chemistry, Geology, Mathematics, Physics, Statistics and Zoology or a Bachelor's degree in Agriculture, Forestry or in Engineering of any of Universities incorporated by an Act of the Central or State Legislature in India or other educational institutions established by an Act of Parliament or declared to be deemed as a University under Section 3 of the University Grants Commission Act, 1956, or possess an equivalent qualification.

 Note I : Candidates who have appeared at an examination the passing of which would render them educationally qualified for the Commission's examination but have not been informed of the results as also the candidates who intend to appear at such a qualifying examination will also be eligible for admission to the Preliminary Examination.
-All candidates who are declared qualified by the Commission for taking the Indian Forest Service (Main) Examination will be required to produce proof of passing the requisite examination with their application (i.e. Detailed Application Form-I) for the Main Examination failing which such candidates will not be admitted to the Indian Forest Service Main Examination.
-Such proof of passing the requisite examination should be dated earlier than the due date (closing date) of Detailed

-Application Form-I of the Indian Forest Service (Main) Examination.
-The applications for the Main Examination may be called sometime in the month of July, 2022 through on-line mode.
+All candidates who are declared qualified by the Commission for taking the Indian Forest Service (Main) Examination will be required to produce proof of passing the requisite examination failing which such candidates will not be admitted to the Indian Forest Service Main Examination.
+Such proof of passing the requisite examination failing which such candidates will not be admitted to the Indian Forest Service (Main) Examination.
+Such proof of passing the requisite examination for the Service (Main) Examination.
+The application for the Main Examination may be called sometime in the month of July, 2023 through on-line mode.

-NOTE II: In addition, the candidates who possess qualification equivalent to those specified in Rule 7 will be required to produce a certificate from University incorporated by an Act of the Central or State Legislature in India or other educational institutions established by an Act of the Parliament or declared to be deemed as a University under Section 3 of the University Grants Commission Act, 1956 clarifying that the degree is at par with the Bachelor degree specified in Rule 7 along with their application for the Main Examination failing which such candidate will not be admitted to the Main Examination.
+NOTE II : In addition, the candidates who possess qualification equivalent to those specified in Rule 7 will be required to produce a certificate from University incorporated by an Act of the Central or State Legislature in India or other educational institutions established by an Act of the Parliament or declared to be deemed as a University under Section 3 of the University Grants Commission Act, 1956 clarifying that the degree is at par with the Bachelor degree specified in Rule 7 along with their application for the Main Examination failing which such candidate will not be admitted to the Main Examination.